bapg-conference/bapg-conference.github.io/index.md

 ## UC Davis, 04/11/2026

 Welcome to the site for the 25th Bay Area Population Genomics (#BAPGXXV) Conference at UC Davis!
 The conference will be held April 11, 2026 on UC Davis Campus at the [Genome and Biomedical Sciences Facility](https://maps.app.goo.gl/7QezoGmFrFkTKSvN9).
-Parking is free on campus on weekends.
-The closest parking structure is the [Pavilion Structure](https://goo.gl/maps/L6eDeHQgQxpu5TEcA).
+Parking is free on campus on weekends and available directly outside the building.
 Registration is free (but required) and will include coffee/breakfast and lunch. **Registration and talk/poster submissions coming soon!**

 Thank you to **ADD SPONSERS** for sponsoring this conference!